Catamenial Pneumothorax and Endometriosis

 Goals for 2005

-Lynn will not be taking estrogen as is sister Lori, so that we can compare menopause symptoms and monitor Lori for any return of endometriosis or CPT symptoms.
+Lynn will not be taking estrogen, but Lori will continue to, so that we can compare menopause symptoms and monitor Lori for any return of endometriosis or CPT symptoms.

 Another goal we have is to compile the experiences of all of you who have written to us, so that you can review the treatment trends of a larger group of patients, besides just the two of us.